Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Introduction

+In fact, we will prove a more general result in Section \ref{sec:conn} that applies to all positive $\phi \in H^1(S_g;\C)$ such that $\Per(\phi)$ is not discrete. \\

-\paragraph{\bf Open questions.} Theorem \ref{thm:dense} gives hope for a complete classification of closures of leaves of $\cA(\kap)$ in $\Om_1\cM_g(\kap)$.
-Here, we raise some open questions that suggest a possible classification, in the spirit of Ratner's theorems for unipotent flows on homogeneous spaces \cite{Rat:ICM}.
+\paragraph{\bf Open questions.} Theorems \ref{thm:ergdense} and \ref{thm:ergdenseR+iZ} give hope for a complete classification of closures of leaves of $\cA(\kap)$ in the area-$1$ locus $\Om_1\cM_g(\kap)$.
+Here, we raise some open questions that suggest a possible classification, in the spirit of Ratner's theorems for unipotent flows on homogeneous spaces \cite{Rat:ICM} and Eskin-Mirzakhani-Mohammadi's theorems for $\GL^+(2,\R)$-orbit closures in strata \cite{EMM:closures}.
 Let $L$ be the leaf of $\cA(\kap)$ through $(X,\om) \in \Om_1\cM_g(\kap)$, and let $\ol{L}$ be its closure in $\Om_1\cM_g(\kap)$.